What's the appropriate amount to spend on a wedding gift?

 That's not the point and gifts should be not payment but a something from the heart.
 That said, there probably will be an expectation of reciprocity if the couples are both in similar income brackets.

-Why do people give a gift like two sets of cocktail napkins valued at $12 each a friend of mine received from a groomsman?
+Why would a groomsman give a gift like two sets of cocktail napkins valued at $12 (see story here)?

 Can you re-gift for a wedding gift?